abuob/abuob.github.io/content/blog/2024-10-27-frontend-monorepositories-why-im-a-fan.md

 The most obvious price is pipeline performance: As all projects are in the same place and as we decidedly want to make sure any change does not break any single project, all tests that are impacted by any given change must be run.
-This can be very resource intensive, and brings challenges like having some form of "change-detection" in the pipeline to ensure we really only run the tests that need to be run.
+This can be very resource intensive, and brings challenges like having some form of "change-detection" in the pipeline to ensure we really only run the tests that need to be run (to address this particular challenge, I've built the aforementioned [yanice](https://github.com/abuob/yanice)).

 The same is true for local tooling: Developers require utility-scripts which allow them to only format, lint and test "their" changes, rather than running everything locally every time they touch something.

+Another challenge is what I call "premature DRY": Now that we can share code very easily across projects, we're inclined to do this a bit too much.
+It is vital to shape the dependency-graph between the different projects so that the "hot paths" (parts which are touched often) aren't relied on by too many at the same time.
+Libraries that include names like "common", "shared", "core" etc. are very tempting but, as I had to learn the hard way over multiple attempts, tend to grow too uncontrolled and make proper change-detection for efficient pipelines essentially impossible.

 ## Higher floor, higher ceiling

 These challenges must not be underestimated: Having a big monorepository with a bad developer experience is a terrible situation to be in.
-Devs will start to loath the long build pipelines and will look for easy solutions to improve the situation ("let's make some checks optional!"), and if it takes too much time to run tests (or any other checks) locally, simply try to work with tests as little as possible.
+Devs will start to loath the long build pipelines and some will look for easy solutions to improve the situation ("let's make some checks optional!"), and if it takes too much time to run tests (or any other checks) locally, will simply try to avoid or work around them as much as they get away with.
-This in turn leads to bad test coverage, which in turn leads to a worse experience as people start to break each other's projects, which will lead to friction between teams
-("their bad code is hurting us"), and so on.
+This leads to bad test coverage, which then leads to people starting to break each other's projects, which in turn will lead to friction between teams, and so on.
 It's a vicious cycle that must be avoided at all costs.

 To sum it up: If the challenges are not properly addressed, a multi-repository-setup is probably preferable, because there it's at least easy to assign responsibilities and keep the build-process relatively simple and cheap, at the cost of process overhead.